naxionthinking/USCS-Sample-Prep/ReadMe.md

 The `Sample_Prep_Helper_MONTH_YEAR.xlsx` contains 4 sheets :

 -   *Augment_Specs* : Contains expected ranges for tenure and account spend for the augment cells
+    -   Used to identify observations to remove from the augment
 -   *Sp_Code_Freqs*: Contains expected frequencies for each marketer code
 -   *Valid_DMA_Codes*: Contains valid DMA codes from Nielsen
 -   *Weighting_Segments*: Contains criteria for each weighting segment in terms of what their tenure, account spend, marketer code, and naw cell code are.